Ange230700/AnangoPlan_APwebDevelopment/README.md

 # AnangoPlan_APwebDevelopment - Project Description

 This is the full stack development of **AnangoPlan**.\
-AnangoPlan is a brand for the mass market.\
+AnangoPlan is for the mass market.\
 This document will detail the process, the steps and the tools necessary to develop the site.\
 There will be four major phases in this document :